shilllabs/CitrixLASOfflineRestrictedShortener/README.md

 data string from the typed key.

+EXPORT LOCATION

+  The Citrix LAS Offline Activation Tool generates the export file (darksiteRequest.zip) to the following location:

+    C:\Program Files (x86)\Citrix\Licensing\LS\resource\cache

+  This is where the tool writes the darksiteRequest.zip file when Option A ("Generate Export & Encode") is used.
+You can also navigate to this folder manually to find the file for Option B.

 STEP-BY-STEP INSTRUCTIONS

   Encoding (on the machine where the data file lives):

+    Option A — Generate and encode in one step:
     1. Click the "Encode" tab above.
+    2. Click "Generate Export & Encode".
+This runs the Citrix LAS Offline Activation Tool to create the darksiteRequest.zip file at the export location shown above, then immediately encodes it.
+    3. The encoded key will appear on screen.
+    4. A timestamped copy of the export file, along with key.txt and data.txt, are saved to your Desktop.

+    Option B — Encode an existing file:
+    1. Click the "Encode" tab above.
-    2. Click "Browse" and select your input file:
+    2. Click "Browse" and select your input file.
+You can navigate to the export location above, or select any of these:
        - A .zip archive containing a JSON request file
        - A .json request file directly
        - A .txt file containing the "data":{...} segment
     3. Click the "Encode" button.
     4. The encoded key will appear on screen, formatted as numbered lines of chunked characters (e.g., 01: ABCDE-FGHJK-...).
-    5. Two files are saved automatically to the same folder as your input file:
+    5. Timestamped output files are saved automatically to the same folder as your input file:
-       - key.txt  — the encoded key (for reference)
+       - key_YYYYMMDD_HHMMSS.txt  — the encoded key
-       - data.txt — the extracted data segment (for reference)
+       - data_YYYYMMDD_HHMMSS.txt — the extracted data segment

     6. Communicate the key to the person at the other machine.
        You can read it aloud, send it over chat, or write it down.
        The key is designed to be easy to read and type.